 Here are some practical ways to help you do this.

-2. Identify and then use language that will reflect these values.
-For example, if one of your values is “put the needs of others first,” you can focus on using words that exemplify that value during your day like, “thoughtful,” “considerate” or “serving.”
+You can start to use language that will reflect these values.
+For example, if one of your values is “helpful to others,” you can focus on using words that exemplify that value during your day like, “thoughtful,” “considerate” or “serving.”

-3. Identify your values at work in the world around you.
 Ask God to show you when these concepts are being played out in real life scenarios and then point them out to your children at every possible turn.
 If you see someone holding a door for another person, whisper, “How thoughtful of him.
 That’s important to us too, isn’t it?”
 If you see one of your children serve a sibling before himself, say, “That was a wonderful demonstration of serving others.”
-Opportunities are everywhere.
-Seize every moment to teach and reinforce these foundational beliefs.

 this is a good reminder for me to remain engaged with my son and remember that our time together is short where he is learning basic foundations for his life, and to not waste time being distracted by the negatives, finding the lessons in day to day life.